 Replacing the morning coffee run

 Let’s face it, getting your daily fill of tea or coffee can add up in price especially if you’re heading off to your local coffee shop to buy it.
-The daily coffee run can be a lot cheaper if you simply invest in a coffee machine or even just instant coffee.
+But coffee can make you happy and the daily coffee run can be a lot cheaper if you simply invest in a coffee machine or even just instant coffee.
 However, there is an exception to this: free coffee refills.
 Some generous coffee shops and bars offer the holy trinity of self-employed productivity: a tranquil environment, great drinks and free WiFi.
 Simply take your work laptop around and look for places that do free refills on drinks and you’ll usually find that it’s a pleasure to work in (assuming your work can be done from your laptop!).
 Some people find it strange to work at a coffee shop or a bar, but it’s surprisingly relaxing and you can get a lot of work done once you get used to it.

 Buy wholesale and look for deals